valkey-io/valkey-doc/docs/data-types/streams.md

 ## Capped Streams

 Many applications do not want to collect data into a stream forever.
 Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from Redis to a storage which is not in memory and not as fast but suited to store the history for, potentially, decades to come.
-Redis streams have some support for this.
+Streams have some support for this.
 One is the **MAXLEN** option of the `XADD` command.
 This option is very simple to use:

 {{< clients-example stream_tutorial maxlen >}}
 > XADD race:italy MAXLEN 2 * rider Jones